 Using raw hash functions to authenticate passwords is as naive as using unsalted hash functions.
 Don’t. – Thomas Ptacek

 So, I was looking for a good implementation of a good hashing algorithm and found one written by Derek Slager called BCrypt.net.
-I really liked it.
-It has a very clean interface and is very easy to use.
-So, to make sure I don’t lose it, if he removes it, or anything, I post it here.
-And if it helps someone else to discover it and to ease their day a little, that is awesome too.
+I really like it.
+It has a very clean interface and is super easy to use.
+So to make sure I don’t lose it (if he would remove it or I would lose the link or something), I post it here.
+And if it helps someone else to discover it and to ease their day a little, that would be awesome too 🙂

 You use it like this: